Photo by Annette Aispuro

 He doesn't regret the lengths he went to with state authorities to try to obtain an officially sanctioned test.
 "I still think the negative result is useful information given the close contact the owner maintained with his cats.
 [It] shows it may be difficult to transmit it to cats outside of a laboratory setting."

-Editor's note: This article was amended to attribute a statement by Antech to Dr. Jennifer Ogeer, vice president for medical affairs and commercial marketing.
-The statement was provided by a public relations representative.
+Editor's note: This article was amended to attribute a statement by Antech to Dr. Jennifer Ogeer, vice president for medical affairs and commercial marketing, and include new information about Zoetis Reference Labs.